Momansi96/reading-notes/Read03.md

 1- DOCCTYPEs: Because there have been several versions of HTML, each web page should begin with a DOCTYPE declaration to tell a browser which version of HTML the page is using

-2- Comments in HTML: If you want to add a comment to your code that will not be visible in the user's browser, you can add the text between these characters:
+2- Comments in HTML: If you want to add a comment to your code that will not be visible in the user's browser, you can add the text between these characters.
 <!-- comment goes here -->.

 3- ID Attribute: Every HTML element can carry the id attribute.
 It is used to uniquely identify that element from other elements on the page.
 Its value should start with a letter or an underscore.

 4- Block Elements: Some elements will always appear to start on a new line in the browser window.
-These are known as block level elements.
+These are known as block-level elements.
 Examples of block elements are <h1>, <p>, <ul>, and <li>.

-5- Inline Elements: Some elements will always appear to continue on the same line as their neighbouring elements.
+5- Inline Elements: Some elements will always appear to continue on the same line as their neighboring elements.
 These are known as inline elements.
 Examples of inline elements are <**>, <****>.

 ## HTML5 Layout:

 1- Headers & Footers: The <header> and <footer> elements can be used for:
- - The main header or footer that appears at the top or bottom of every page on the site.
+ - The main header or footer appears at the top or bottom of every page on the site.
  - A header or footer for an individual <article> or <section> within the page.

 2- Navigation: The <nav> element is used to contain the major navigational blocks on the site such as the primary site navigation.